-Priapus was a deity of the ancient Greeks and Romans, the deity of fertility.
+Priapus was a fertility deity of the ancient Greeks and Romans, the deity of fertility.
 He was one who protected gardening and viniculture.
 Statuettes of this deity were found in Gardens in ancient Rome.
 Gnomes in relation to creatures with magic were initially represented in words by Paracelsus, an alchemist from Switzerland, in the era of Renaissance as “diminutive figures, two spans in height who did not like to mix with humans”.
 This was an era where “grotesques”, statuettes about a meter in height, made from stone were coated in flashy paint and usually found in rich people’s gardens.
 “Gobbi”, an Italian word which translates to “hunchback” in English, was one of the depicted forms.
-Twenty-one varieties of the “Gobbi” were developed by Jacques Callot, a draftsman, which were etched and published in the year 1616.
+Twenty-one varieties of the “Gobbi” were developed by French draftsman and baroque printmaker Jacques Callot and later published in the year 1616.

 Garden Gnomes before the 20th Century

 Wooden and porcelain statuettes resembling gnomes called “gnomes” became common decorates in homes, in the later periods of the 18th century.
 The making of home dwarfs made of wood was known to have been manufactured by the region of Brienz, in Switzerland.
 People in Germany were convinced the “little folk” (garden statuettes) played a huge role in the success of their farms and mines due to their customs and superstitious notions.
-A company by name Baehr and Maresch which was located in the southeastern part of Germany was into the manufacture of garden gnomes made from ceramic, as of 1841.
+The company Baehr and Maresch, which was located in the southeastern part of Germany, was into the manufacture of garden gnomes (made from ceramic) beginning around 1841.
 It is believed that they were the first manufacturers of these statues.

 The dwarf statues were widespread from regions in Saxony and Thuringia, also spreading through to the Germans and the French in less than a decade.
-Sir Charles Isham, took to Britain, 21 German-produced terra cotta gnomes made by Philip Griebel in 1847.
+Sir Charles Isham (1809-1903) took to Britain 21 German-produced terra cotta gnomes made by Philip Griebel in 1847.
 Isham took them home to Lamport Hall located in Northamptonshire and placed them in his garden.
-The only gnome to still exist from Isham’s first collection was the gnome dubbed “Lampy”.
+The only gnome to still exist from Isham’s first collection is the gnome dubbed “Lampy”.
 It is on exhibition at the Lamport Hall.

 Garden gnomes became a lot more popular after Friar Park located at Henley-on-Thames was opened to the public by Sir Frank Crisp.
 Crisp was in possession of the second largest number of garden gnomes in the United Kingdom at the time.
 The park was accessible to the world until Crisp passed away in 1919.
 The public had access to the park at least a day in a week.
 Tourists from all around the globe came to the park to see the garden gnomes for themselves.